franklobsty25/franklobsty25/README.md

 :man_office_worker: I'm currently working with BenchFive as a Backend Engineer

+:man_office_worker: I worked with Cyclux consult as a Full-stack Engineer

 :man_office_worker: I worked with Bento Africa as a Backend Engineer

 :man_office_worker: I worked with TREA Digital as a Mobile developer